Top 10 Best Sports to Watch on TV

 Football

-American football is a sport played by two teams of eleven players on a rectangular field with goalposts at each end.
+American football is a sport played by two teams of 11 players on a rectangular field with goalposts at each end.
 The game involves advancing the ball into the opposing team's end zone to score points.
-It is most popular in the United States, with the NFL being the top professional league.
+It is most popular in the United States, where the NFL is the leading professional league.

 I could watch football just about anywhere.
 This sport actually seems loving in a strange way.
 They really do have nice positions to make it more interesting: the quarterback, the linebacker, the left backs, the right backs, and of course, the receiver.